brianbochicchio/udacity-feedreader/README.md

 ## How to download and run this project

 To get a copy of the project either clone the repo using https://github.com/brianbochicchio/udacity-feedreader.git.
-Or download the zip file using the link proivded above and extract the project to a local folder.
+Or download the zip file using the link provided above and extract the project to a local folder.

 The starter code provided by Udacity contained everything needed to run the project.
 Open the index.html in the project folder to run it.